pzinemanas/AudioMoth-Firmware-SPL/README.md

 We use the 1.3.0 version of AudioMoth firmware as a base.
 We add the SPL library (src/spl.c and inc/spl.h) that includes all the functions related to the SPL estimation.

-The main changes are in the [filter](https://github.com/OpenAcousticDevices/AudioMoth-Firmware-Basic/blob/master/main.c#L609) function of the 1.3.0 version of firmware.
-In this function, we add the implementation of two real-time filters to compensate the microphone frequency response ant to apply the A-weighting to the signal.
+The main modifications of the src/main.c file of [AudioMoth-Firmware-Basic](https://github.com/OpenAcousticDevices/AudioMoth-Firmware-Basic) are in the [filter](https://github.com/OpenAcousticDevices/AudioMoth-Firmware-Basic/blob/master/main.c#L609).
+In this function, we add the call of the microphone frequency response compensation and the A-weighting filter of the signal.

 ## Microphone response compensation
 In order to have an almost flat microphone's frequency response, we implement an IIR filter that compensates the response in the low frequencies.
 In the near future, we are going to do some experiments to better do this compensation.
 See [Mic_compensation_filter](https://github.com/pzinemanas/AudioMoth-Firmware-SPL/blob/master/notebooks/Mic_compensation_filter.ipynb) notebook for more details about filter design process.